Shray64/Shray64.github.io/_pages/publications.md

 * Lavika Goel, **Shray Mathur**, Akshina Jindal, Atith Gandhi "	Integrated Models of Machine Learning for Design of a Crop Recommendation System for Rajasthan, India." *Journal of the Indian Society of Remote Sensing* , 2021 (Under Review)

+* Lavika Goel, Akshina Jindal, **Shray Mathur**, Atith Gandhi "	Design and Implementation of a Crop Recommendation System Using Nature Inspired Intelligence for Rajasthan, India." *Deep Learning for Sustainable Agriculture* , 2021 (Under Review)